k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md

  ![Broadway population](images/broadway_tar_table_population_example.png)

-Note that the population of the target tables can be based on **the same interfaces as those of the source LU tables**.
-It is not necessary to define separate target interfaces for the reason that the population of the main target LU table sets the target environment to be the active environment.
+Note that target tables can be populated using **the same interfaces as the source LU tables**.
+Defining separate target interfaces is not required, since populating of the main target LU table sets the target environment as the active environment.
 As a result, the population of the target tables uses the target connection details.